 I am writing this on my son’s first birthday.
 Today is all about him, celebrating this first, big milestone with his brothers, who are super excited for him.
 Today, though, I can’t help to feel a bit nostalgic.
 I would happily go back to last year this time, feel the excitement of labour starting and do it all again.

 Call me crazy, but I’d like to do it again, and again and again.
-Personally, it’d happily skip the pregnancy, the post-partum healing and having a few dozens of children running around the house ;), but I’d definitely take the giving-birth bit again, despite having to admit, if I’m honest, that at the time I didn’t enjoy every single little moment of my labours.
-Those were the times when my mind was losing control, and I felt scared for it.
-That’s just a sign of the power of the body, I guess – the body takes over, the mind loses control, and it’s scared for it, but the more it loses control, the more the body does a better job at ‘doing its own thing’, and you can just be in awe of that.
+Personally, I’d happily skip the pregnancy, the post-partum healing and having a few dozens of children running around the house ;), but I’d definitely take the giving-birth bit again, despite having to admit, if I’m honest, that at the time I didn’t enjoy every single little moment of my labours.
+Those were the times when my mind was losing control, but hat’s just a sign of the power of the body, I guess – the body takes over and you can just be in awe of that.
 Our bodies are amazing.
 They grow babies.
 And they give birth to them.

 That’s how I feel today.
 It’s my boy’s first birthday, and we’re looking forward to all the milestones and achievements yet to come, but as far as I’m concerned, I’m also looking backwards, at that day one year ago when I felt invincible and nothing seemed unachievable.
 (No need to talk about the state I was in on day 5, when I could hardly get out of bed, but somehow that also doesn’t matter!).